 Planting pumpkins in a mixed culture has several advantages for you as a gardener.
 The more different plants you have growing in your beds, the less trouble you will have with pests and diseases.
 It also helps to maintain soil fertility, as monocultures leach the soil to one side.
-This article gives you an overview of good and bad neighbors for pumpkin plants.
+This article gives you an overview of good and bad companions for pumpkin plants.
 Below you will also find an example of a mixed crop with pumpkin with planting plans for an entire garden year.

 We have created an Example of a Mixed Crop With Pumpkin With Digital Planting Plans.
 This plan covers an entire garden year, as we have prepared bed plans with pre- and post-crops for you.